CrimsonEdgeHope/ngx_stream_minecraft_forward_module/README.md

   Default: `minecraft_server_hostname_replace_on_ping  on;` <br/>
   Context: stream, server <br/>

   When a client starts pinging, replace client-provided server hostname with a new hostname before proxying to remote Minecraft server.
-This option is recommended pinging servers behind third-party services (e.g. TCPShield.com) that impose inspection of pinging packets.
+This option is recommended pinging servers behind third-party services (e.g. TCPShield.com) that impose inspection on pinging packets.